-The Royal Australian Mint writes that the only currency that arrived with the First Fleet was 300 pounds in English coinage held by the Governor, and other foreign currency held by private individuals.
+According to the Royal Australian Mint, the only currency that arrived with the First Fleet was 300 pounds in English coinage held by the Governor, and other foreign currency held by private individuals.
 This included English coins as well as Dutch guilders, Indian rupees and Spanish reales.
 In 1797, a “cartwheel penny” was minted in London to be shipped to the colonies, alleviating the shortage of coins.
-However, the supply of coinage diminished the use of rum as a trading commodity increased, benefiting a privileged group of marine corps officers (who became known as the Rum Corps) and other wealthy citizens who could import the liquor.
+However, the supply of coinage diminished, the use of rum as a trading commodity increased, benefiting a privileged group of marine corps officers (who became known as the Rum Corps) and other wealthy citizens who could import the liquor.
 In 1806 Governor Bligh tried to prohibit the use of rum as a currency, inciting rebellion among his officers.

 Governor Lachlan Macquarie arrived in New South Wales in 1810 and took steps to remedy the currency problem.
 He imported 40,000 silver Spanish eight-reale pieces and employed a convicted forger called William Henshall to cut a hole in the centre of these coins and counter-stamp them with their new identity.
 The coin with the hole became known as the holey dollar, while the small piece stamped from the centre was called a dump.
 Both were used as currency.